-Regional investment cooperation for South Asian countries are a recent phenomenon for discussion both at academia as well as policy maker level.
-With growing linkages between countries at regional and sub-regional level along with increasing scope for outward investment by the private sector, the issue of investment needs to be discussed beyond as a mean for regional and sub-regional cooperation of trade.
+Abstract: Regional investment cooperation in South Asian countries is a recent phenomenon for discussion both at academia as well as policy maker level.
+With growing linkages between countries at regional and sub-regional level along with increasing scope for outward investment by the private sector, the issue of investment needs to be discussed as means for regional and sub-regional trade cooperation.
 Regional investment cooperation has been a success worldwide in expanding infrastructure development, social improvement and increase in trade and investment leading to higher economic growth.
-Number ongoing agreements such as SAFTA, BIMSTEC are in operation whereas BCIM is in the process of discussion- in all these integration initiatives opportunities and scopes for investment cooperation have been identified.
-This paper will highlight on investment cooperation not only as a mean for trade but also for investment targeting both domestic and extra regional market.
-The paper will put forward suggestions regarding Bangladesh strategies for better investment cooperation in the future not only in South Asia but also with South-East and East Asia.
+A number of agreements such as SAFTA and BIMSTEC are now in operation, and BCIM is also in the process of discussion.
+All these integration initiatives offer opportunities and scope for investment cooperation.
+This paper highlights investment cooperation not only as means of encouraging trade but also for investment targeting both domestic and extra regional market.
+The paper puts forward suggestions regarding Bangladesh strategies for better investment cooperation in the future not only in South Asia but also with South-East and East Asia.